cleveranomaly/cleveranomaly/README.md

   + Discord: `cleveranomaly#8814`
   + Reddit: `u/cleveranomaly`

-> Being coldhearted and living in desolation.
+> Being coldhearted and living in solitude.
 What a good thing.